Your Low-Stress Guide to Finding a Good Health Care Provider

 Do your best to keep it real about:

-• exercise
+• How often you exercise

-• drinking, smoking, & other recreational drugs
+• Your relationship to drinking, smoking, & other recreational drugs

-• medications including supplements
+• Medications you’re taking, including supplements

-• past surgeries
+• Past surgeries

-• menstrual cycle
+• Your menstrual cycle

-• dental history
+• Dental history

-• family health history
+• Family health history

-• sexual history
+• Sexual history

-• any current pain or symptoms you’ve been going through
+• Any current pain or symptoms you’ve been going through

-As much as it’s important to make sure your provider understands you, you must also make it clear that you understand the advice your provider is giving you.
 Ask for clarity on any instructions that are given to you.
 A follow-up question to clarify a point is essential to your health so you that you can manage your health and stress accordingly.

 • difficulty completing regular daily tasks